- Mechanisms of fungal pathogenicity and biocontrol

 - Industrial enzyme engineering

-On the other hand we have more recently also become engaged in industrial enzyme engineering toward the development of novel bioprocessing technologies to apply to industrial waste streams for the production of value added products in the natural health products, food colorings and nutrition fields.
+On the other hand we have also become engaged in industrial enzyme engineering toward the development of novel bioprocessing technologies to apply to industrial waste streams for the production of value added products in the forestry, textiles and feed/food industries.

 Publications, Protein Structures and Patents